librity/rtjvm_flink/README.md

-# Rock The JVM - Rock The JVM - Apache Flink with Scala
+# Rock The JVM - Apache Flink with Scala

 Master Apache Flink with Scala.